The Beginning – Special Teachers for Special Children

 By the 1950’s, parents of students in these special education classes began to formally organize, and they joined together to form a local chapter of the Association of Retarded Citizens, now The ARC of Buncombe County.
 Members of Grace Presbyterian Church were instrumental in the early years of the association, conducting rummage sales and selling memberships and merchandise to raise funds, as well as other projects.

 In the 1960’s, with special education classes now available at most K-12 schools, the ARC Board now saw the need for a day care program for children under 6 who were handicapped.
 They established a facility in the auditorium of the old Queen Carson School [where the William Randolph School is now] with the help of local carpenters, electricians, parents, and civic clubs who donated their time, talents, and funds to rejuvenate the structure.
 It opened its first class for seven children in May, 1961.
-They named the program in memory of Irene Wortham, who has started one of the first classes for special needs children at the same location in 1923.
+They named the program in memory of Irene Wortham, who had taught one of the first classes for special needs children in the area in the 1920’s.

 Ten years later, the Board of the Irene Wortham Day Care Center purchased several acres off of West Chapel Road to build a new campus that could accommodate the amazing enrollment growth.
 Opened in 1970, the new facility served nearly 70 children with profound developmental disabilities.
 It was expanded in 2004 with a grant from the Janirve Foundation, and later an additional location was opened in West Asheville.
 The two facilities were consolidated in 2015.
 Today, over 100 children, some developmentally challenged and some developing typically, attend the Developmental Day Program at our 5-star-rated Early Learning Center on West Chapel Road.